Avikg/simple-task-manager/README.md

 4. **Push to the branch**: `git push origin feature-branch`.
 5. **Create a Pull Request**.

+# 🔧 Answers to technical questions

+- **Answers to technical questions.md** - Answers to the questions

 ## 📜 License

 This project is licensed under the **MIT License**.